-To order Stories about Teaching, Learning, and Resilience: No Need to be an Island, go to Amazon ( for print and Kindle versions), Barnes and Noble, or Books-a-Million.
+To order Stories about Teaching, Learning, and Resilience: No Need to be an Island, go to Amazon ( for print and Kindle versions) or Books-a-Million.

 You can view the supplemental videos I created for your use (FREE!) on the YouTube playlist.